Yelp/kafka-utils/docs/source/kafka_corruption_check.rst

 * ``--data-path``: the path to the data files on the Kafka broker.
 * ``--java-home``: the JAVA_HOME on the Kafka broker.
-* ``--batch-size BATCH_SIZE``: the number of files that will be checked in parallel on each broker..
+* ``--batch-size BATCH_SIZE``: the number of files that will be checked in parallel on each broker.
+Default: 5.
 * ``--check-replicas``: if set it will also check the data on replicas.
   Default: false.
 * ``--verbose``: enable verbose output.